PrimeDAO/contracts-v2/.github/PULL_REQUEST_TEMPLATE/pull_request_template_for_help.md

 ## Where do I need input
 Explain the part where you would like some input.
 Try and make it as specific as possible.

+## Tag
+Add the tag "help wanted" to the PR.